mitp7/Fylo-LandingPage/README.md

 ## Overview

 ### The objective
 - Combine my HTML and CSS skills to create a front-end landing page.
-Implement components using CSS Grid skills to build a responsive page.
+Implement components using CSS Grid skills to ensure the page is responsive.

 Users should be able to:
 - View the optimal layout for the site depending on their device's screen size